Recruitment Marketing 101: Using Social Content to Attract Talent as a Startup

 So, getting more creative with it, not just sharing for the sake of it.
 Good examples of these creative solutions would be highlighting how you've already hired great people, getting your team to share their own stories of joining, rather than just listing perks or talking about funding and investors, which can be a bit tacky because everyone can say that.
 It's more about the fundamentals and who else you'll be working with.
 If you spread that message a lot , I think that would be good recruiting.

-Yeah, good question.
-On LinkedIn or Twitter, I'm still getting used to calling it X, there's a company called Antimetal.
+On LinkedIn or Twitter, there's a company called Antimetal.
 I've noticed they do a lot of unconventional things.
 It's not just traditional blogs and sharing them, but they think outside the box.
 I remember seeing something they did called "slice as a service," and it’s like a SaaS thing.
 They started delivering pizzas to their friends at startups or places like Sequoia.
 And I think it created a lot of noise.
 And I'm sure Antimetal's product is one of those things that is broad enough where if they hit enough people and just funnel them into their website, people will book demos.
 So I think it's smart, like because that's how they do top of funnel, I think it's smart to just go to the numbers.

 So I think I talked about this company already, but Pocus, I think the founder and a few people on their team do content really well.
 They're pushing this notion of product-led growth, not just through cold emails or spam, but by intentionally growing based on signals from how people use their product.
 They write blogs, host podcasts or webinars, often partnering with industry leaders in that space.
 I think they did one with someone at Ramp, and they did one with someone at Amplitude, and they repurposed that one interaction with those guests, because it’s hard to get those guests, right?
 And they repurposed that into blogs, and then they turned that into videos, and then they also turned that into webinar links.
 They also do well in terms of distributing that.
 I sometimes get emails, but I see contents that are well-scheduled on LinkedIn that just sort of get to you at the right time.
 Like obviously we're not at the stage of buying their product yet.
 We're like more early, but that sort of reminds me, when we do need this, we should talk to these guys.
 So I think they do the distribution of their content really well.

-Can you tell me how you plan out what content you'll be posting?
+How do you plan out what content you'll be posting?
 Do you use a content calendar?
-And what pillars are you focusing on?

 Yeah, yeah, for sure.
 So for the content calendar, we do use one.
 We use Assembly for that.
 When we plan content, I think about a lot of things, but it always goes back to what we are trying to do as a company, not just get numbers.
 Of course, we have two sides of the marketplace.
 We have recruiters, and we have companies that are hiring.
 So depending on what we are aiming to do, we also think on a weekly basis.
 That’s why content calendars and content management is so important for early stage companies, because it’s not like you plan out the year, right?
 It's like every week things change.
 So you need to be able to dynamically allocate things and plan very well.